cataniamatt/git-commands/README.md

 2. Give the repository a name and choose if it is a private or public repo.
 Do not add the README,.gitignore or license files at this stage.

-3. Create a local repository.
+3. Create a local directory and repository using the command line.

 ```
+mkdir <directory> && cd <directory>
 git init
 ```